Pelagicore/softwarecontainer/README.md

 Examples are built using -DENABLE_EXAMPLES=1

-For a concrete example of building Pelagicontain and setting up dependencies, see Vagrantfile in this repository.
+For a concrete example of building SoftwareContainer and setting up dependencies, see Vagrantfile in this repository.

 For an  example on how to build this code, please take a look at the